Phalcode/gamevault-docs/docs/advanced-usage/steamdeck.md

 # Running the Client on Steamdeck

-This page serves as a community-driven guide to assist you in setting up the GameVault client on Linux.
+This page serves as a community-driven guide to assist you in setting up the GameVault client on SteamOS.

 :::warning
 Please note that running GameVault on Linux using this method is considered **unsupported** and **unrecommended**.